Kristina01111000/Drws_site/README.md

 - Send emails at 10 am on monday for newsletter
 - think of how to switch emails to be about the app, it should be ready sometime soon hopefully, he doesn't have the code yet, just the video
-- give people the option between the app and the scorecard site? -> have a line like "download our scorecard app here or get a copy of the scorecard here" -> on both the site and in the emails
+- give people the option between the app and the scorecard site? -> have a line like "download our scorecard app here or get a copy of the scorecard here" -> on both the site and in the emails on monday:
+- double check that he knows the unsubscribe issue is not a problem